solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 Next, replace the program ID in `lib.rs` and `Anchor.toml` with the program ID shown when you run `anchor keys sync`.

-Next, add the following to the bottom of your Anchor.toml file.
-This will tell Anchor how to configure our local testing environment.
-This will allow us to test our program locally without having to deploy and send transactions to devnet.
+Then, add the following to the bottom of your Anchor.toml file.
+This will tell Anchor how to configure our local testing environment,allowing us to test our program locally without needing to deploy and send transactions to Devnet.

 At the bottom of `Anchor.toml`: